Top 8 Breakfast Spots in Asheville

 Which Restaurants Received the Highest Votes in Our Online Poll?

 In June 2017 we conducted a new poll and the results are in!
 We asked our fans to choose their favorite spot in Asheville for breakfast.
-There were 56 restaurants named in the poll, and out of those, these eight garnered the highest vote.
+There were 56 restaurants named in the poll, and out of those, these eight garnered the highest number of votes.
 Here they are in descending order:

 Just north of downtown Asheville on Merrimon Ave., you'll find Homegrown -- a local eatery, serving local food, cooked by local people.
 See a theme?
 HomeGrown's slogan is "Slow food right quick."
 That is to say, they serve up good, clean, local food in a real prompt manner.
 They have an ever-changing, affordable menu.
 So, the only tough part is deciding what to get and whether to enjoy your meal in the cozy dining room or out on the patio.